mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

+UpdateRequest object.

-UpdateRequest object.The UpdateRequest object in the request body must specify one or more of the following attributes:ccMe: BooleancolumnIds: number[]includeAttachments: BooleanincludeDiscussions: Booleanmessage: stringschedule: Schedule objectsendTo: Recipient[]subject: string
+The UpdateRequest object in the request body must specify one or more of the following attributes:
+ccMe: Boolean
+columnIds: number[]
+includeAttachments: Boolean
+includeDiscussions: Boolean
+message: string
+schedule: Schedule object
+sendTo: Recipient[]
+subject: string

 **Type:** object